Pal-droid/Seanime-Providers/src/manga/mangabuddy/README.md

 * The `findChapterPages` method loads the chapter page and looks for the variable `var chapImages = '...'`.
 * This variable contains a comma-separated list of image URLs.
 * Each image URL is proxied and returned with a **Referer** header pointing to the base site (`https://mangabuddy.com`).

+### Notes

+* Other Mangabuddy mirrors are also available, you can choose which mirror to scrape from in the extension's settings after adding it on Seanime.